-Then when you go to the store, look for the low sodium alternatives.
-When the label says “low sodium” check the actual amount of sodium it contains.
+Then when you go to the store, look for the low sodium or no sodium alternatives.
+And when the label says “low sodium”, check the actual amount of sodium it contains.
 Some “low sodium” alternatives still have too much sodium.
-Use the lowest you can find.
+So then use the lowest you can find.

-Some of the sample meals we wrote about here and here do have some packaged, processed food.
+Some of the sample meals we wrote about in prior posts do have some packaged, processed food.
 Even so, the sodium content for the day still was only 661 mg of sodium.
-In some meals that had packaged food such as tomato paste or coconut water, the food was high enough in potassium and low enough in sodium that the meal was a high potassium meal.
+In some meals that had packaged food, such as tomato paste or coconut water, the food was high enough in potassium and low enough in sodium that the meal was a high potassium meal.

 At The Restaurant

 At the restaurant, go for the least processed food.
-As discussed here, few restaurants will have low sodium foods.
-Assume most sauces are loaded with sodium.
+As discussed in the post about restaurant food, few restaurants will have low sodium foods.
+Assume most sauces and dressings are loaded with sodium.
 Grilled and unseasoned foods are the least likely to have added sodium.
 Just don't eat out too often.
 If your other meals are high in potassium and low in sodium, there should be little adverse effect.